-Sport fish reared at the East Fork Hatchery include walleye, hybrid walleye, striped bass, hybrid striped bass, muskellunge, channel catfish and largemouth bass.
+Sport fish reared at the East Fork Hatchery include walleye, hybrid walleye, striped bass, hybrid striped bass, muskellunge, channel catfish, largemouth bass, and overwintered southern spring stocked rainbow trout.
 Fathead minnows are also reared for forage feeding.

-With the exception of muskellunge, all fish are reared in earthen ponds.
+With the exception of muskellunge and rainbow trout, all fish are reared in earthen ponds.
 Ponds are fertilized before being stocked to ensure ample plankton (microscopic plants and animals) are available; which serve as food for small fish.
 Additional food is supplied by either continued pond fertilization, feeding a commercial fish feed or, in the case of muskellunge, stocking forage fish.

 Muskellunge, also known as muskie, are the only fish that arrive at the hatchery as eggs.
 When the eggs hatch and the fry have reached their swim-up stage, the muskie are then placed in long, shallow starter troughs for care and maintenance.
 Feeding in the production room consists of a commercial diet; the size of which starts similar to talcum powder and advances to larger pellets as the fish grow.
-Feed is automatically dispensed every five minutes, 24 hours a day, to the muskellunge.
+Feed is automatically dispensed at set times to the muskie via specialized fish feeders.

 As the muskie grow, they are placed into deeper linear tanks.
 The fish are inventoried periodically and can be separated into other tanks to avoid overcrowding.
 In the fall, young muskie are placed into outside ponds to feed on fathead minnows for their final 30 days at the hatchery.
 This ensures that the fish will have greater success in finding natural food sources once stocked into Indiana waters.